PAM: Hi, everyone! I’m Pam Laricchia from livingjoyfully.ca and today I’m here with Jennie Gomes. Hi, Jennie!

 I found that it was hardest for me.
 I learned that acceptance from my kids and I saw them accepting themselves, when things went wrong.
 And moving forward and keeping trying, whereas I would have been devastated.
 I was just so used to judging myself as wrong and bad when something happened.

-JENNY: Right?
+JENNIE: Right?
 That’s our schooled thoughts.

 PAM: We’re so used to judging ourselves and feeling bad and then we just aren’t bringing ourselves to each next moment because half of our brain is still pounding on ourselves.
 I think that stage where we open up and start to accept ourselves, our nature as human beings.
 Sometimes things go wrong and that’s okay.
 Sometimes I’m not feeling my best self and that’s okay.
 To be able to accept that more quickly or more easily helps temper some of those swings up and down.

-JENNY: Exactly, exactly.
+JENNIE: Exactly, exactly.

 PAM: Oh, I love that.

-JENNY: Oh, there’s a couple more things I wanted to mention.
+JENNIE: Oh, there’s a couple more things I wanted to mention.

 The other one is that I do find unschooling lonely sometimes.
 I’m so grateful for the podcasts and the information—the free information that’s out there with your page and Sandra’s page, but one-on-one I do find it very lonely.
 So, I’m trying to make more connections with people.